SKC-Developer/DoS-Attacker/README.md

 **Please note that most websites have DoS protection.
 You can use it to attack small websites and access points.
 Use it at your own risk.**
 ## Usage:
-*"Dos Attacker.exe" target_ip /mode args package_size delay*
+*"Dos Attacker.exe" target_ip /mode args package_size threads delay*

 *target_ip* is the IP address of your victim.
 You can get it using *ping www.example.com -a*.
 */mode* is the mode to use: */port* for TCP attack (args is the port) **or** */raw* for raw attack (args is NULL).
 *package_size* is the size of the package that will be send to the victim each time.
+This size is limited according to the socket type: 65507 for */raw* and 65536 for */port*.
+*threads* is the number of threads that attack the victim.
 *delay* is the time (in milliseconds) that every thread waits between each package.

 **Examples:**
-*"DoS Attacker.exe" 10.100.102.1 /raw 8195 0*
+*"DoS Attacker.exe" 10.100.102.1 /raw 8192 100 0*

-*"DoS Attacker.exe" www.example.com /raw 8195 0*
+*"DoS Attacker.exe" www.example.com /raw 65536 100 0*

-*"DoS Attacker.exe" 10.100.102.1 /port 80 8195 0*
+*"DoS Attacker.exe" 10.100.102.1 /port 80 8195 1000 0*

-*"DoS Attacker.exe" 10.100.102.1 /port http 8195 0*
+*"DoS Attacker.exe" 10.100.102.1 /port http 8195 50 0*

-*"DoS Attacker.exe" www.example.com /port http 8195 0*
+*"DoS Attacker.exe" www.example.com /port http 32 4096 0*

-**Important:**

-package_size can't be more than SO_MAX_MSG_SIZE (it's usually 8195).

 ## How it works:
 The program connects to the server, using the mode you chose.
-Next, it creates a thread that attack the victim.
-This thread attacks the victim as fast as it can.
+Next, it creates the threads that attack the victim.
+Those threads attacks the victim as fast as they can.
-If any error occors (let's say, the victim closes the connection) the thread stops and the program closes.

-If you want to trick a victim that has a DoS protection, you should use a delay and perform a DDoS attack (attack from multiple IPs).
+If you want to trick a victim that has a DoS protection, you should use a delay and perform a DDoS attack (attack from multiple IPs) and use many threads.
 Your connection speed is also important for your attack success.
 Slow connection won't affect the victim.